davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/clientcache-applications.md

 Client Connections       : 0
 ```

 In both scenarios, the Spring Boot configured and bootstrapped
-{pivotal-gemfire-name} server, the Gfsh Locator and Gfsh server formed a
+VMware GemFire server, the Gfsh Locator and Gfsh server formed a
 cluster.

 While you can use either approach and Spring does not care, it is far
 more convenient to use Spring Boot and your IDE to form a small cluster
 while developing.
 Spring profiles make it far simpler and much faster to
 configure and start a small cluster.

 Also, this approach enables rapidly prototyping, testing, and debugging
 your entire end-to-end application and system architecture right from